kamyashethia/SQLForThePotterhead/Joins.md

 This doesn't impact our query.
 Lines 1-4 specify the type of join Postgres is running (a hash join), and lists how the query planner will access the data.
 There is timing information in the output, which we will ignore for now.

-## Inner Joins: Luna Lovegood wants to send a letter but none of the school owl's are available.
-Can we write a query that will return the name of all the student's who have owls, so she can find one to borrow??
+## Inner Joins: Luna Lovegood wants to send a letter but none of the school owls are available.
+Can we write a query that will return the name of all the students who have owls, so she can find one to borrow??

 Let's start by thinking of the data we need from each table:
 1. From the `pet` table, we want all the pets that are owls